History of Jason Crow in Timeline

 In 2023, Jason Crow voted in favor of a House resolution to show solidarity with Israel following the 2023 Hamas attack on Israel.

-On July 29, 2024, Jason Crow was announced as one of six Democratic members of a bipartisan task force investigating the attempted assassination of Donald Trump.
+On July 29, 2024, Jason Crow was announced as a member of a bipartisan task force investigating the attempted assassination of Donald Trump.

 May 2025: Pro-Palestinian Protest in Denver

-In May 2025, a pro-Palestinian protest was held in Denver against Jason Crow for accepting campaign donations from executives of Palantir Technologies, which provides intelligence and surveillance services to the Israel Defense Forces (IDF) in the Gaza war.
+In May 2025, a pro-Palestinian protest was held in Denver against Jason Crow for accepting campaign donations from Palantir Technologies, which provides services to the Israel Defense Forces (IDF) in the Gaza war.